7. Installation¶

 source nemo_start.sh

-On a Mac with their new
+On a Mac with

 SIP protection,

-the --disable-shared
+enabled, the --disable-shared

-flag needs to be added
+flag may need to be added.

 git clone https://github.com/teuben/nemo